front-commerce/developers.front-commerce.com/source/docs/essentials/create-a-ui-component.md

 In Front-Commerce we call UI component any component that is:

-- **Reusable in many contexts** If a component is used only once in the whole application, it might be a smell that it does not exist purely for UI purpose.
+- **Reusable in many contexts**: if a component is used only once in the whole application, it might be a smell that it does not exist purely for UI purpose.
 The component most likely needs to be moved to the `web/theme/modules` folder. <!-- TODO link to the business component page -->
   That's also the reason why we avoid to give names too close to its business use.
 For instance, we don't want to have a UI component that would be called `ProductDescription`.
 It would be better to go for a `Description` that would thus be reusable by a Category.
-- **Focused on abstracting away UI concerns** The goal of UI components is to hide styles or DOM concerns from their parents.
+- **Focused on abstracting away UI concerns**: the goal of UI components is to hide styles or DOM concerns from their parents.
 It may be hard to achieve sometimes, but it will greatly improve the parent component's readability.
 For instance, a UI component should not give the opportunity to pass a `className`